 - Individual homes are clustered around common facilities designed for community activities, work, play and child care.

-- Designed to enhance a small town, extended-family atmosphere, and neighborhood solidarity.
+- Designed to engender a small-town, extended-family atmosphere and neighborhood solidarity.

 - Multi-generational, mixed income families and singles.